 The Fraternity maintains its web presence at www.sae.net, which includes a members-only section where members can search for other members, manage chapter bookkeeping and membership data and access operations documents.

 Sigma Alpha Epsilon utilizes several online certification programs to assist our members and volunteer leaders with training and educational programming.
 The online tools provide overviews of the organization as well as information tailored specifically to certain positions or offices.

-We introduced a new section of our website for parents and families.
+We have a special section on our website for parents and families.
 Here, they can find information about Sigma Alpha Epsilon and our history as well as details about specific chapters, Q&As and ways to get involved in the organization.